Product (>) Project

 Scale will be key - both in terms of technical infrastructures and of marketability.

-Business models will be researched, tried, succeed and fail, since the project centric model of time and material is no longer relevant.
+Business models will be researched, tried and fail, since the project centric model of time and material is no longer relevant.
 The company will now have to think differently about pricing and delivery models, support scenarios.

 Marketing ≠ Sales